 Just as there is no known cause of PCOS, there’s no one test that can diagnose the condition.
 A full medical history, series of lab tests, and a sonogram, potentially, will be done to rule out other causes of your symptoms and help make a PCOS diagnosis.
-If you’re experiencing any combination of the symptoms described above and have had difficulty getting pregnant, AZARH in Scottsdale and Gilbert, AZ may be able to help.
-Call our Arizona fertility specialists at (480) 946-9900 to see if PCOS could be affecting your fertility.
+If you’re experiencing any combination of the symptoms described above and have had difficulty getting pregnant, AZARH fertility in Scottsdale and Gilbert, AZ may be able to help.

 PCOS & Pregnancy

-Women with PCOS can and do become pregnant. the physicians at AZARH will discuss which options may be best for you.
+Women with PCOS can and do become pregnant.
+The Arizona fertility specialists at AZARH will discuss which options may be best for you.
 Common fertility drug treatments include:

 - Metformin: Metformin may help regulate your cycle by lowering high insulin and blood glucose levels and normalizing your androgen hormone levels.

 - Clomiphene citrate: Combining this ovulation-inducing medication with metformin can be beneficial in helping women with PCOS get pregnant faster than those who take metformin alone.

 - Gonadotropins: Often recommended for women who don’t ovulate normally, these naturally occurring hormones stimulate your ovaries to produce one or more eggs.
 Doctors frequently turn to gonadotropins for patients who don’t respond well to treatment with clomiphene citrate.

 Weight is often looked at when it comes to PCOS and infertility.
 Excess pounds affect your hormone levels, so losing weight could be the first step to getting your hormones back to normal levels.
 Overweight women who lose as little as 5-10% of their body weight may see an improvement in ovulation, menstruation, and insulin sensitivity.